UgoTFS/automatos/README.md

 ◽ s = estado inicial do autômato;

 ◽ F = conjunto de estados finais do autômato;

+## Push-Down Automaton / Automaton de pilha

+For the push-down automatons we are going to use the following notation:

+◽ Q = set of states

+◽ ∑ = set of input symbols

+◽ Γ = set of pushdown symbols (which can be pushed and popped from stack)

+◽ q0 = initial state

+◽ Z = initial pushdown symbol (which is initially present in stack) -- for this project all initial pushdown symbol will be "^"

+◽ F = set of final states

+◽ δ = transition function which maps Q x {Σ ∪ ∈} x Γ into Q x Γ*.
+In a given state, PDA will read input symbol and stack symbol (top of the stack) and move to a new state and change the symbol of stack.

 ## About the project / Sobre projeto